Starting with the 2020.1 release, installing, updating, and uninstalling plugins without restarting the IDE is available in the IntelliJ Platform.

 For a plugin to support this, all restrictions listed below must be met.
 To verify a plugin locally, invoke Plugin DevKit | Plugin descriptor | Plugin.xml dynamic plugin verification inspection inspection on all plugin descriptor files.and run

 No Components must be used; existing ones must be migrated to services, extensions, or listeners.

 <group> s must declare a unique

 Use Only Dynamic Extensions

-Whether defined in the platform itself or coming from other plugins, all extensions must be marked as dynamic (see next paragraph).
+Whether defined in the platform itself (Extension Point List) or coming from other plugins, all used extension points must be marked explicitly as dynamic (see next paragraph).

 Some deprecated extension points (e.g.,